Painting tips

 I moisten the area on the model where the decal is to be applied with the brush and a little water so that I can move it after application.
 If something goes wrong, you can even apply more water to and around the decal about 1 minute after it has dried to adjust it.
 I currently use a cotton bud to press the decal down so that no water or air remains underneath.

 After the decals are on and have dried for a few hours at room temperature, I apply another layer of gloss paint over the model with the airbrush.
 This also gives any shiny edges of the decals the same gloss as the rest of the model.
-Once this has dried after a few hours, the final coat of matt paint is applied.
-Here I use the ultra-matt paint from PK-PRO, which I can absolutely recommend.
-I also dilute both paints approx. 2:10.
+Once this has dried after a few hours, the final coat of matt varnish is applied.
+Here I use the ultra-matt varnish from PK-PRO, which I can absolutely recommend.
+I also dilute both varnishes approx. 10:2 (thinner).

 Impression of the handicraft corner ...